Dunk4n/scop/README.md

 # scop

-_The goal of the project is to display a 3D object using modern OpenGl in C_ _The parsing of the obj file and the texture_
+_The goal of the project is to display a 3D object using modern OpenGl in C_ _no library was used for parsing obj and mtl files_

 ## Installation: